 The little bows on the toe of these black low heel pumps are classic and work beautifully for more dressy occasions such as weddings and special dates with your husband.
 Pamper him by being at your modest, beautiful best for him.
 We dress for the Lord and for our husbands alone.

 In the colder months, finding good shoes to go with the heavier weight woolens, corduroys, denims, and knits of winter can be a bit more of a challenge.
 Also, you must keep warm, so what to do?

 Note the thick, warm socks peeking out.

-Having worn skirts almost all the time for the last 15 years, I’ve tried a lot of different things over the years to keep warm during colder months.
+Having worn skirts (mostly but not always) for the last 15 years, I’ve tried a lot of different things over the years to keep warm during colder months.
 Pantyhose are nice, but are not very warm.
 Sweatpants would be very warm, but are quite un-pretty and they make me feel bulgy and frumpy

 The best solution I have come up with is pretty simple.
 Wear leggings!
 A pair of leggings that are in style right now are the black leggings that many wear under a tunic shirt.
 I wear these under my skirts and dresses, and they work great!